yunusdemir/django-bg-tasks/README.rst

 * creating the task functions and registering them with the scheduler
 * setup a cron task (or long running process) to execute the tasks

+Supported versions & compatibility:
+--
+  - Python: 2 & 3
+  - Django: 1.4 - 1.8

+All critical imports are carried out with the compat_ library that gives the compatibility for Django_ 1.4 to 1.8

 Creating and registering tasks
 ==============================